artyom-beilis/OpenLiveStacker/README.md

 ## Status

-- Early, alpha, runs on Linux, Android integration soon
+- Beta, runs on Linux and Android.
 - Works with UVC and ASI ZWO Cameras

 ## Roadmap